yanweijing/DAT505-GitHub/final work/README.md

 ## Description ##
 The subject of the assignment is a countdown timer.

-Overall,the scene is mainly composed by 15*15 three-dimensional blocks，as we set up the background color into black, it to some degree seems like some squares.
-In different scenes, small squares will be rendered through the transformation of coordinates and colors.
+Overall,the scene is mainly composed of two layers of 15*15 three-dimensional blocks.In different scenes, small squares and wafers will be rendered through the transformation of coordinates and colors.
 On the top of the canvas, an input box shows in front which allows you to set a positive integer with a value less than or equal to 10, and a text reminder is provided for easy understanding.
-When I first entered the page, the opening music became rhythmic with the silver small squares appear and disappear  iteratively.
+The second text is,when you point with your mouse to a shape,a value appears that displays the number of this object.
+When I first entered the page, the opening music became rhythmic with the color of the small squares appeared progressively.
 After the upper limit of the countdown number into the textbox mentioned above is set, the countdown of Arabic numerals and Chinese appeared on the screen, and metal strikes appeared synchronously with the digital transformation.
 By the end of the countdown, the music stops, the blocks on the whole scene falsh with random color and wave from the center to the edge.

 ### Code comment ###